-San Francisco Law School encourages applicants to visit our Open House Presentations.
+San Diego Law School encourages applicants to schedule a visit.
 The Law School Admissions Committee reserves the right to request formal interviews as part of the admissions process.
 All information which applicants wish to have considered by the Committee must be in writing and should accompany the application.

 Admission with Special Status

-Applicants who are unable to satisfy the academic requirements for admission with Regular Status may be considered for admission as Special Status students.
-Special Status is designed for students who have achieved a level of maturity and professional experience which has prepared them for successful completion of the law school curriculum.
+Applicants who do not have the academic requirements for admission with Regular Status may apply for admission with Special Status.
+Special Status is for applicants who have a level of maturity and professional experience which has prepared them for successful completion of the law school curriculum.

-Special Status applicants, in addition to the documentation required of applicants for Regular Status, must submit their educational records, two letters of recommendation from employers and/or others attesting to abilities and potential for success in law school, and an LSAT score satisfactory to the San Francisco Law School Admissions Committee.
+Special Status applicants, in addition to the documentation required of applicants for Regular Status including their educational records, must submit two letters of recommendation from employers and/or others attesting to abilities and potential for success in law school.
+Also required is an LSAT score satisfactory to the San Diego Law School Admissions Committee.

 Upon successful completion of the First Year curriculum, Special Status students must take the First Year Law Students' Examination (FYLSE) administered by the California Committee of Bar Examiners.
 Students can continue into their second year of study despite their not having taken or not having passed the examination.
 They will receive credit for study completed up to the time they pass the examination, if they pass it within three administrations of the examination after their first become eligible to take the exam.